-We suggest you arrive here by 4 – 4:30 pm to walk around and admire the beauty in the day light.
+We suggest you arrive here by 4 – 4:30 pm to walk around and admire the beauty in the daylight.
 Find a place to sit and enjoy the sunrise as your mind relaxes listening to chimes of the temple bells.
-Enjoy the beauty as devotees light up a thousands of candles and incense sticks.
+Enjoy the beauty as devotees light up thousands of candles and incense sticks.
 Get ready to be awestruck by the majestic beauty as the darkness descends and everything lights up.

 If you have read my post on Myanmar Travel Tips, then you definitely know how to dress and what to do with your shoes when you visit Shwedagon Paya.

 How to reach: Many buses go to Shwedagon Road – just ask around and you will surely find a bus.
 We asked a few locals and got on to a bus from Sule Pagoda that took us to Shwedagon Road for 100 MMK per person.

 2) Sit on a Tiny Chair Along the Road and Sip Tea